southernkasaist/ga-system-design/README.md

 ## Report Data Processing Batch

-This is a batch job built on top of `Spark` to combine dimension data by aggregating required metrics into report data incrementally with short execution interval.
+This is a batch job used to combine dimension data by aggregating required metrics into report data incrementally with short execution interval.

 How to generate the report data is based on the configuration data specified by `Report Configuration Service`.